zaynoon/simplefin-ynab4/README.md

 simple script to create ynab4 importable csv files from from a simplefin server

 ## Requirements
-this script requires the followin gmodules:
+this script requires the following modules:
 ```
 pip install requests base64 click humanfriendly
 ```

 ## First Run
-the first time you run `simplefin-ynab4` it will as you for the setup token and store it $HOME/sfin_ynab/settings.ini
+the first time you run `simplefin-ynab4` it will ask you for the setup token and store it alongside the simplefin-ynab.py script.
 ```
 > ./simplefin-ynab.py
 Setup Token?